talorlik/docker-compose-and-jenkins-casc/README.md

 # docker-compose-and-jenkins-casc

+> [!INFO]
-This repository demonstrates how to create a Jenkins server using Docker Compose and Jenkins Configuration as Code (JCasC).
-The setup includes Blue Ocean, Docker Pipeline, and Configuration as Code plugins, with support for both ARM and AMD architectures.
+> This repository demonstrates how to create a Jenkins server using Docker Compose and Jenkins Configuration as Code (JCasC).
+The setup includes plugins, and supports both ARM and AMD architectures.

 ## Features

-- ✅ Jenkins LTS running in Docker
+- ✅ Jenkins running in Docker
 - ✅ Configuration as Code (JCasC) for automated setup
 - ✅ Pre-installed plugins:
   - Blue Ocean